-Description and review of Tea Bar & Fusion Cafe, a new restaurant located in the B Street Theatre at the Sofia complex on Capitol Avenue in Midtown Sacramento.
+Description and review of Tea Bar & Fusion Cafe, a restaurant located in the B Street Theatre at the Sofia complex in Midtown Sacramento.

-A friend and I recently met for lunch and to catch up at the recently opened Tea Bar & Fusion Cafe located adjacent to the B Street Theatre at the Sofia.
+A friend and I recently met for lunch at the recently opened Tea Bar & Fusion Cafe located adjacent to the B Street Theatre at the Sofia.

-We were greeted immediately upon entering, and asked if it was our first time there – which it was.
+First of all, we were greeted immediately upon entering and asked if it was our first time there – which it was.
 A helpful staff member gave us a rundown of the menu.
 We decided to sit down and study the menu before returning to the counter to order.
 It was a weekday, and while there were a number of patrons already dining there were plenty of tables to choose from.

-If it had been a nice day I would have suggested that we sit outside on the patio, but that was out of the question due to the extremely poor air quality due to the still-burning Camp Fire.
-The smoke cast such a thick pall that the sun could not penetrate it and there was a decided chill in the air.
+If it had been a nice day I would have suggested that we sit outside on the patio, but that was out of the question because of the extremely poor air quality due to the still-burning Camp Fire.
+The smoke cast such a thick pall that the sun could not penetrate it, and there was a decided chill in the air.

 When we were ready to order we made our way back to the counter.
 Tea Bar & Fusion Cafe is counter-service – you place your order and pay and in turn receive a number to display at your table.